ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Steps to reproduce:**

 1. Click on the "Add Employee" button;
-2. Fill First name/Last name field with the value "Tonyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" (51 letter)
+2. Fill in First name/Last name field with the value "Tonyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" (51 letter)
-3. Fill Last name/First name field with the value "Joe";
+3. Fill in Last name/First name field with the value "Joe";
 4. Click on the "Add" button

 **Expected result:**